witalis3/UA3REO-DDC-Transceiver/README.md

 # UA3REO-DDC-Transceiver
 DDC SDR Tranceiver project https://ua3reo.ru/

-Проект является учебным, в нём постоянно что-то меняется, дорабатывается. Поэтому собирать только на свой страх и риск, вы можете зря потерять свои деньги и время.<br>

-## Принцип работы

-ВЧ сигнал оцифровывается высокоскоростной микросхемой АЦП, и подаётся на FPGA процессор.<br>
-В нём происходит DDC/DUC преобразование (цифровое смещение частоты вниз или вверх по спектру) - по аналогии с приёмником прямого преобразования.<br>
-I и Q квадратурные сигналы, полученные в ходе преобразований, поступают на микропроцессор STM32.<br>
-В нём происходит фильтрация, (де)модуляция и вывод звука на аудио-кодек/USB. Также он обрабатывает весь пользовательский интерфейс.<br>
-При передаче процесс происходит в обратном порядке, только в конце цепочки стоит ЦАП, преобразующий цифровой сигнал обратно в аналоговый ВЧ.<br>

-## Технические характеристики

-* Частоты приёма: 0 MHz - 750 MHz
-* Частоты передачи: 0 MHz - 172.8 MHz
-* Мощность TX: 5Вт+
-* Виды модуляции (TX/RX): CW, LSB, USB, AM, FM, WFM, DIGI
-* Предусилитель на 20+дБ
-* Регулируемый аттенюатор на 0-31дБ
-* Два антенных входа
-* Полосовые фильтры
-* Динамический диапазон АЦП 100дБ
-* Напряжение питания: 13.8в (защита от перенапряжения и смены полярности)
-* Потребляемый ток при приёме: ~0.7А
-* Потребляемый ток при передаче: ~1.7А+

-## Функции трансивера

-* Панорама (спектр+водопад) шириной в 96кГц
-* Двойной приёмник (смешивание звука A+B или A&B в стерео)
-* Регулируемая полоса пропускания: ФВЧ от 0гц до 500гц, ФНЧ от 300гц до 20кГц
-* Автоматический и ручной Notch фильтр
-* Отключаемое АРУ (AGC) с регулируемой скоростью атаки
-* Карта диапазонов, с возможностью автоматического переключения моды
-* Цифровое уменьшение шумов (DNR), подавитель импульсных помех (NB)
-* CAT/PTT виртуальные COM-порты (эмуляция FT-450)
-* Работа по USB (передача звука, CAT, KEY, PTT)
-* CW декодер, самоконтроль
-* Анализатор спектра
-* TCXO стабилизация частоты (возможно использование внешнего источника 10мГц, например GPS)
-* Работа по WiFi: Синхронизация времени, виртуальный CAT-интерфейс (см.
-Scheme/WIFI-CAT-instruction.txt)

-### Чувствительность

-При соотношении сигнал-шум 10dB, LNA включен, ATT, LPF, BPF выключены

-Частота, mHz | Чувствительность, dBm | Чувствительность
+## Principle of operation

+The RF signal is digitized by a high-speed ADC chip and fed to an FPGA processor. <br>
+It performs DDC / DUC conversion (digital frequency shift down or up the spectrum) - by analogy with a direct conversion receiver. <br>
+The I and Q quadrature signals from the conversions are fed to the STM32 microprocessor. <br>
+It filters, (de) modulates and outputs audio to an audio codec / USB.
+It also handles the entire user interface. <br>
+When transmitting, the process occurs in the opposite order, only at the end of the chain there is a DAC, which converts the digital signal back to analog RF. <br>

+## Specifications

+* Receiving frequencies: 0 MHz - 750 MHz
+* Transmission frequencies: 0 MHz - 172.8 MHz
+* TX power: 5W +
+* Modulation types (TX / RX): CW, LSB, USB, AM, FM, WFM, DIGI
+* Preamplifier at 20 + dB
+* Adjustable attenuator 0-31dB
+* Two antenna inputs
+* Band pass filters
+* ADC dynamic range 100dB
+* Supply voltage: 13.8V (overvoltage and polarity reversal protection)
+* Consumption current when receiving: ~ 0.7A
+* Current consumption during transmission: ~ 1.7A +

+## Transceiver Features

+* Panorama (spectrum + waterfall) 96 kHz wide
+* Dual receiver (mixing A + B or A&B audio in stereo)
+* Adjustable bandwidth: HPF from 0Hz to 500Hz, LPF from 300Hz to 20kHz
+* Automatic and manual Notch filter
+* Switchable AGC (AGC) with adjustable attack rate
+* Range map, with the ability to automatically switch modes
+* Digital Noise Reduction (DNR), Pulse Noise Reduction (NB)
+* CAT / PTT virtual COM ports (FT-450 emulation)
+* USB operation (audio transmission, CAT, KEY, PTT)
+* CW decoder, self-control
+* Spectrum analyzer
+* TCXO frequency stabilization (it is possible to use an external clock source, such as GPS)
+* WiFi operation: Time synchronization, virtual CAT interface (see Scheme/WIFI-CAT-instruction.txt)

+### Sensitivity

+At 10dB signal-to-noise ratio, LNA is on, ATT, LPF, BPF are off

+Frequency, mHz | Sensitivity, dBm | Sensitivity
 ------------ | ------------- | -------------
 1.9	| -131	| 63.0 nV
 3.6	| -131	| 63.0 nV